Hike Over 740 Miles of Trails

 While such incidents are rare, packed snow commonly remains on many higher-elevation trails into June or even July.
 It’s important for prospective backpackers to check conditions before hitting the trailhead.
 Plan on stopping by a visitor center for recent updates as well.

 If you are planning on camping in the backcountry, you will need to apply for a permit.
 Glacier National Park publishes a backcountry guide to help visitors plan their journeys in the wilderness, complete with permit information, maps, and important details about bears and other hazards.

 For visitors who aren’t looking to rough it too hard, the National Park Service maintains 13 campgrounds with more than 1,000 campsites.
 Campground status can be checked online.
-Reservations can be made for the St. Mary, Fish Creek and Apgar campsites.
+Reservations can be made for St. Mary, Fish Creek, and Apgar campsites.

 Historic Boat Tours